AriSweedler/bin/README.md

 Also check out my [dotfiles](https://github.com/AriSweedler/dotfiles) repo!

-## bash\_prompt.sh

-Here's a script that'll help you create a custom-made PS1.
-You can have a fun prompt script really easily!
-[Source](https://stackoverflow.com/questions/45761508/whats-the-difference-between-script-or-source-script-bash-script) the shell script upon startup.
-You can use your ~/.bashrc for this.
-[Here](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) is more info on the different run command files.

-Boom!
-Just like that, you have a neat and fancy PS1.
-Now dive into the script and edit it if you want!
-All the color variables at the top are escape codes.
-So instead of being printed out, they simply set the terminal's pen color.

-Check out the following links for more details:

-1. Check out the [bash man page](https://linux.die.net/man/1/bash), the section titled "Prompting" (What does '\W' do?)

-1. Learn more about escape codes for pretty colors in bash [here](https://misc.flogisoft.com/bash/tip_colors_and_formatting)

 ## divider

 Man!
 Argument parsing in python is rad.
 Run `divider --help` if you wanna see what this thing does.
 It basically just makes it easy for me to create dividers in my code, just to make it look nice.
 Give it a quick read, it should be pretty understandable.
 It just prints the string you specify in the middle of a comment, using whatever comment syntax you feel like.